 If left unchecked, these roots can exploit weaknesses in any building, causing significant structural damage to walls, drains, floors and hard surfaces.
 It can also grow up to 10cm a day, easily creating new areas of infestation!

-This means that this plant not only affects the health of your garden, but your entire property also!
+This means that this plant not only affects the health of your garden but your entire property also!

-How do you get rid of Japanese knotweed?
+How do deal with Japanese knotweed?

 But, here’s what to do if you find Japanese knotweed:

-- Afterwards, dig it out, let it dry, and burn it.
+- Removal: dig it out, let it dry, and burn it.
 This involves digging down to the roots and disposing of the plant appropriately – you can’t dispose of it with normal household waste as that can cause it to spread.
 Never put it in green waste bins without killing it first

 - Alternatively, some homeowners choose to use the eco-friendly MeshTech method

-But, it’s important to note that trying to tackle the problem yourself can make the situation worse or could affect guarantees you might require in the future, so it’s important from the outset to get the correct advice with a coordinated approach with neighbouring landowners.
+It’s important to note that trying to tackle the problem yourself can make the situation worse or could affect guarantees you might require in the future, so it’s important from the outset to get the correct advice with a coordinated approach with neighbouring landowners.

 What to do if you find Japanese knotweed

-These special indemnity policies provide cover for cost of treatment, any damage caused by the plant, third party legal fees (should the plant have spread onto neighbouring properties), and the resultant devaluation of any property found with Japanese knotweed growing in or near the grounds.
+These special indemnity policies provide cover for the cost of treatment, any damage caused by the plant, third party legal fees (should the plant have spread onto neighbouring properties), and the resultant devaluation of any property found with Japanese knotweed growing in or near the grounds.